Snehagupta13/CredArtha_Assignment/README.md

 # CredArtha_Assignment

-# Financial Insights Generation Using LLMs
+## Financial Insights Generation Using LLMs

-This project aims to generate human-readable financial insights using open-source Large Language Models (LLMs).
+This project generates human-readable financial insights using open-source Large Language Models (LLMs).
 It involves cleaning and structuring financial data, categorizing transactions, flagging high-risk borrowers, and generating insights such as financial health summaries, risk assessments, and personalized recommendations.

 ---